Kansas shooting survivor recalls deadly night at the bar

 Shooting suspect remains in jail

 The alleged shooter, Adam Purinton, 51, was arrested hours later at an Applebee's restaurant in Clinton, Missouri, 70 miles from Olathe.
 He faces one charge of first-degree murder and two charges of attempted first-degree murder.
+Purinton remains jailed on a $2 million bond

 A motive has not yet been established, and the FBI is looking into the case to determine whether the shootings would be considered federal hate crimes.

-Days after the shooting Madasani wrestles with why he and his friend ended up at the bar that night.
+Days after the shooting Madasani continues to wrestle with why he and his friend ended up at the bar that night.

 "I could have said, 'No,' but when Kuchibhotla asks you go because it's him.
 This guy, Mr. Perfect, who doesn't drink during the weekdays because he wants to work.
 That's the kind of guy he is, and when he asks, you go."